MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 ![Diagram of two versions of an app in development  test  and production simultaneously ](media/environment-strategy/image13.png)

-Figure Version 1 must be patched, tested, and deployed while version 2 is being developed, tested, and deployed.
+*Figure: Version 1 must be patched, tested, and deployed while version 2 is being developed, tested, and deployed.*

 Environment groups offer multiple approaches to handling this enterprise app scenario.
 For example, this could be a single app group or could involve having separate groups for each development stage.
 In the best practices section, we explore how to evaluate the options.